o2r-project/api/docs/compendium/substitute.md

 ### Response

-additional metadata of a substituted ERC
+A substituted ERC will be saved as a usual ERC, but with additional metadata specifying this as a substituted ERC and giving information about the substitution.

+Example 01 - in case there are no conflicts between filenames of any basefile and overlayfile :

 ```json
 200 OK